 A portion of the proceeds from every sterling silver bracelet sold will be donated to The Ryan Shazier Fund for Spinal Rehabilitation which supports people who have suffered spinal cord injuries (more information on the Fund is below).
 Shazier knows support is critical to ensuring positive outcomes and not everyone has access to the help and care they need to restore their bodies and minds after this kind of injury.
 The first 100 people to purchase a bracelet will receive a thank you card personally signed by Ryan!

-A mantra is defined as a sacred word or text. #shalieve is a mantra that really conveys that sentiment.
+A mantra is defined as a sacred word or text. #shalieve is a mantra that truly conveys that sentiment.

 #shalieve has been his mantra since before his injury but boy didn't it take on new meaning after?
 Having suffered from back injuries myself and chronic pain for many years this really took on new meaning for me as well.
 This is a man who I look up to and call a true inspiration.
 If you follow his journey, you know what I mean.
-He continues to be a smiling face on the field when the team warms up and during the games he's right there with the coaches on the side lines.
-Seeing him with the team within the confines of Heinz Field make it all seem like a dream.
+Having seen him with the team within the confines of Heinz Field makes it all seem like a dream.
 But he would probably disagree noting the amount of hard work and persistence it took to get him to where he is today.
 Shazier officially announced his retirement in September of 2020.